-The last two sessions of the group are for reviewing the covered material and processing members' reactions to the group coming to an end.
-These sessions are less structured than previous sessions, as leaders invite group members to reflect on what the experience of the group has been like and what they have learned from it.
-For some group members, this process of talking about their feelings as the group ends may be more difficult than for others.
+In the final session leaders review the topics that have been covered and the skills learned, and they discuss resources that group members have in place and sources of social support.
+Talking about the ending of the group may be more difficult for some clients than for others.
 For individuals who have experienced multiple losses, another ending-even one that has been expected-can be very difficult.
-Leaders must be aware of the range of reactions that may emerge, including anger, acting out by not attending, and withdrawing.
+Leaders must be aware of the range of reactions that may emerge, including anger, acting out or avoidance by not attending, and withdrawing.
 Leaders need to normalize the range of reactions that group members might be feeling without allowing members to disrupt the group process by acting out.